cbfinn/gps/README.md

 python python/gps/gps_main.py mjc_pointmass_wall_supervised
 ```

-To get the oracle policy, we can change the hyperparameters of the agent in experiments/mjc_pointmass_wall_example/hyperparam.py to experiments/mjc_pointmass_wall_ioc_example/hyperparam.py and run
+To get the oracle policy, we can change the hyperparameters of the agent in experiments/mjc_pointmass_wall_example/hyperparam.py to those in experiments/mjc_pointmass_wall_ioc_example/hyperparam.py and run
 ```Python
 python python/gps/gps_main.py mjc_pointmass_wall_example
 ```